Hattiesburg, Mississippi: History

 In 2013, the Hattiesburg Historic Neighborhood District celebrated the 38th Annual Victorian Candlelit Christmas and Holiday Tour of Homes.
 During the two nights of the Victorian Candlelit Christmas, thousands of candles burn in white bags lining the sidewalks.
 Christmas carolers from the three churches: Sacred Heart, Court Street Methodist, and Bay Street Presbyterian, stroll house to house singing Christmas music.
 Horse-drawn carriages carry visitors through the neighborhood at a walking pace.

 The Miss Hospitality Pageant began in 1949.
 Hattiesburg was chosen in 1997 to sponsor the state pageant.
 The purpose of the pageant is the selection and presentation of a young, knowledgeable lady to help promote the state in tourism and economic development.
 Contestants are judged on the following categories: panel interview, one-on-one interview competition, Mississippi speech competition, commercial/black dress competition, and evening gown competition.
-The 2011 winner was Ann Claire Reynolds, a junior at University of Southern Mississippi who was majoring in elementary and special education.
+The 2011 winner was Ann Claire Reynolds, a junior at the University of Southern Mississippi who was majoring in elementary and special education.

 Hattiesburg is home to the African American Military History Museum.
 The building opened as a USO club in 1942 to serve African Americans serving at Camp Shelby, as local facilities were racially segregated.
 It has been listed on the National Register of Historic Places.
 This building is the only remaining USO club site in the United States.
 It has been adapted for use as a museum interpreting African-American military history.
 Exhibits show their participation in all the major wars and the founding of Hattiesburg: exhibits include the Revolutionary War, Buffalo Soldiers, World Wars I and II, Desegregation, Korean War, Vietnam, Desert Storm, Global War on Terrorism, You Can Be A Soldier, Hattiesburg's Hall of Honor, and World Map.
 The museum is dedicated to the many African-American soldiers who have fought for their country.